 All information in this article is current as of the posting date, but subject to change at any time due to Russian regulations.

-Russia’s storied history, grandiose architecture–and if we’re being honest, the vodka–make it a fascinating country to visit, which is why many people have a trip to Moscow’s Red Square or St. Petersburg’s Hermitage Museum on their bucket list.
+Russia’s storied history and grandiose architecture make it a fascinating country to visit, which is why many people have a trip to Moscow’s Red Square or St. Petersburg on their wish list.
 Unfortunately, residents of most countries require a visa, which can sometimes be a time consuming and expensive process.
-Fortunately there’s one way around it: travel to Russia on a cruise.
+Fortunately there’s one way around it: cruise to Russia.

 Once you disembark the ship, you’ll go through immigration at the port to get your passport stamped, and officials will also ask for proof that you’re a passenger on the ship (show them your key card) as well as the tickets for your tour.
 Depending on how many people are disembarking at once the process can take up to 45 minutes, so be sure to factor that in to ensure you make it through in time.

-- If you want to get a Russian visa so you can explore on your own, you cannot apply for one in Russia and must secure one before leaving home.
+- If you want to get a Russian tourist visa so you can explore on your own, you cannot apply for one when you visit Russia and must secure one before leaving home.